This post may contain affiliate links.

 Painted in the early 1500s, this suite of four rooms are dripping in frescoes by Raphael and his workshop.

-The rooms were originally part of the apartments of Pope Julius II, the Warrior Pope who, in addition to being known to engage in warfare in the name of the church, kickstarted the Vatican Museums by donating his collection.
+He was the Warrior Pope who, in addition to being known to engage in warfare in the name of the church, kickstarted the Vatican Museums by donating his collection.

 It’s a miracle, I thought, looking around The Room of the Fire of the Borgo.
 It’s just us and the frescoes.